MarcBM/lotro-forge/RULES.md

      - Stat scaling parsers
      - Value table parsers
      - Any future parsers added to the project

+2. Importer Maintenance
+   - Any changes to importer files must be accompanied by:
+     - Updated documentation in scripts/import/README.md
+     - Test cases for the import process
+     - Validation of data integrity
+   - Importers must:
+     - Use transactions for database operations
+     - Include proper error handling
+     - Log all operations
+     - Validate source data
+   - This rule applies to all importers in the project

 ### Terminology
 - Use `ilvl` (item level) to refer to an item's level, not "level"